MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 1,true,True,yes,Yes then the corresponding users can have options of remote orders

-waiter_generate_bills
-By default generating bills from completed tokens are can be done by receptionist and waiter.
-If the branch doesn't want the waiter to generate bills, then add a setting in this name having value either of these
-0,false,False,no,No
-If no settings in this name or the value is not any of above, then the waiter is able to generate bills from completed tokens

-waiter_make_payments
+waiter_generate_bills, waiter_make_payments
-By default making payments from bills are can be done by receptionist and waiter.
-If the branch doesn't want the waiter to be able to add payments, then add a setting in this name having value either of these
+By default generating bills and making payments are to be done by receptionist and waiter.
+If it is not required, add this setting and make its value to no
-0,false,False,no,No
-If no settings in this name or the value is not any of above, then the waiter is able to add payments from bills

 quick_mode